NoLieNoSean/NoNotes/content/Notes/Classification of compact surfaces.md

 > [!Abstract]
 > We see that every compact surface can be 'built' up from $\mathbb{S}^{2}$, $\mathbb{T}^{2}$, and $\mathbb{P}^{2}$.

+> [!Note]
+> I've referred to both @leeIntroductionTopologicalManifolds2000 and @leeIntroductionTopologicalManifolds2011 for this article.
+The former develops its theory while sticking to simplicial complexes, while the latter has moved onto CW complexes and frequently uses CW decompositions in proofs; things can look a little rough around the edges until I find the time to rewrite certain sections to ensure proper translation.

 [[The Quotient Topology|Recall]] how the torus, sphere, and projective plane can be represented as a quotient of the square by identifying edges.
 Now we define a general method for building surfaces by identifying edges of geometric figures.

 > [!Definition] Polygonal region